kartgoel/HydraDocumentation/docs/library.rst

 ~~~~~~~~~~~~~~~~~~

 - ``select``: An HTML element representing the select element.
-- ``val``: A string representing the value o match in the select options.
+- ``val``: A string representing the value to match in the select options.